Whitney towers and gropes in 4--manifolds: Whitney towers

 \subsection{Rooted trees and brackets}

 Non-associative but commutative (unordered) {\em bracketings} of elements from some index set correspond to rooted labelled (unoriented) unitrivalent trees as follows.
 A bracketing $(i)$ of a singleton element $i$ from the index set corresponds to the rooted {\em chord} $t(i)$ having a single edge with one vertex labelled by $i$ and the other vertex designated as the root.
 A bracketing $(I,J)$ of brackets $I$ and $J$ corresponds to the {\em rooted product} $t(I) \ast t(J)$ of the trees $t(I)$ and $t(J)$ which identifies together the roots of $t(I)$ and $t(J)$ to a single vertex and ``sprouts'' a new rooted edge at this vertex (Figure~\ref{bracket-treesA-fig}).
 Thus, the (non-root) univalent vertices of the tree $t(I)$ associated to a bracket $I$ are labelled by elements from the index set and the trivalent vertices correspond to sub-bracketings of $I$, with the trivalent vertex adjacent to the root corresponding to $I$.
-Note that Vassiliev degree is additive with respect to rooted product.